-In the 2017-18 academic year, colleges approved by the All India Council for Technical Education (AICTE) enrolled 694,249 undergraduate students.
-Of those students, 29.7% were female.
-More recently, women represented 28.1% of participants in Bachelor of Engineering and Bachelor of Technology degree programs in the 2018-19 school year.
-Although mechanical engineering enrolls the highest number of undergraduates, women comprise only about 5.1% of these participants.
-Women are well represented among enrolled undergraduates in architecture (52.4%) and electronics engineering (43.2%) disciplines.
+In the 2020-21 academic year, colleges approved by the All India Council for Technical Education (AICTE) enrolled 658,191 undergraduate students.
+Of those students, 30.2% were female students.
+More recently, women represented 29.2% of participants in Bachelor of Engineering and Bachelor of Technology degree programs in the 2019-20 school year.
+Although mechanical engineering enrolls one of the highest number of undergraduates, women comprise only about 5.9% of these participants.
+Women are well represented among enrolled undergraduates in architecture (52.5%) and electronics engineering (41.7%) disciplines.

-A similar trend is observed among undergraduate engineering and technology degree holders for the 2018-2019 academic year.
-While the discipline of mechanical engineering produces among one of the highest numbers of graduates, women are exceedingly underrepresented (5.5%) among these graduates.
-In the disciplines of architecture, information technology, and electronics engineering, women are slightly overrepresented among graduates, representing 55.4%, 49.2% and 49.2%, respectively, of the graduates.
+A similar trend is observed among undergraduate engineering and technology degree holders for the 2019-20 academic year.
+While the discipline of mechanical engineering discipline graduates one of the highest numbers of engineering degree holders, women are exceedingly underrepresented (5.6%) among these graduates.
+In the disciplines of architecture, electronics engineering, and information technology, women represent about half of the degree holders in those disciplines, representing 55.7%, 48.7% and 46.3%, respectively, of the graduates.

 - All India Council for Technical Education (AICTE).

 - Ministry of Human Resource Development (MHRD), (2020).
 All India Survey on Higher Education (AISHE), 2019-20.
 New Delhi, India: Government of India, Department of Higher Education.

 - Aspiring Minds.
 (2019).
 National employability report: Engineers.
 Annual Report 2019.